aws-lite/aws-lite/plugins/cloudfront/readme.md

 Properties:
 - **`PrimaryDistributionId` (string) [required]**
-  - ID of the distribution to be copied
+  - Distribution ID
 - **`CallerReference` (string) [required]**
   - Unique value that ensures that the request cannot be replayed
 - **`IfMatch` (string) [required]**
   - Value of `ETag` property returned from a recent call to any of: `Create`, `Get` methods associated with the resource
 - **`Staging` (boolean)**
-  - Set to true to specify that the primary distribution will be copied to a staging distribution
+  - Set to true to specify that the copy will be a staging distribution
 - **`Enabled` (boolean)**
-  - Set to false to disable the copied distribution upon creation
+  - Set to false to disable the copy upon creation

 ### `CreateCachePolicy`